Borregas station

-Borregas station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA), located in Sunnyvale, California.
+Borregas station is a light rail station operated by Santa Clara Valley Transportation Authority (VTA), located near the intersection of Java Drive and Borregas Avenue in Sunnyvale, California.
 This station is served by the Orange Line of the VTA light rail system.
 The station is located in an industrial area; nearby offices include the headquarters of Infinera and Ruckus Networks.